pypa/hatch/docs/config/environment.md

     [envs.<ENV_NAME>]
     ```

+The [storage location](hatch.md#environments) for environments is completely configurable.

 Unless an environment is explicitly selected on the command line, the `default` environment will be used.
 The [type](#type) of this environment defaults to `virtual`.

 ## Inheritance